Syllabus ~ College-Level, World Literature Honors Course ~ 2020-21 ~ Dr. Lorenz

 Remember, however, that this is considered a college-level course whether you elect to pursue the college credit option or not.
 Like most college courses, it demands of you a greater level of achievement than your earlier high school courses have.

-Grades: Students will be graded on the total points system, meaning that each assignments is weighted according to its significance.
+Grading Criteria: Students will be graded on the total points system, meaning that each assignments is weighted according to its significance.
 A 100-point grade will have a much larger impact on your grade than a 10-point grade.
-Though this varies from quarter to quarter, each student's quarterly grade typically consists of approximately 350 or 400 points, divided among several types of assessment: an argumentative essay (100 points), reading quizzes and tests (100-200 points), presentations or projects (50-100 points), homework (50-100 points), and the quarterly classwork grade (100 points).
-Students and parents should remember that a failing grade on a major assessment (a 100-point essay, a 100-point test, a 100-point classwork grade, etc.) can dramatically affect a quarterly average, often resulting in failure.
+Though this varies from quarter to quarter, each student's quarterly grade typically consists of approximately 300 to 400 points, divided among several types of assessment: reading quizzes or tests; assignments submitted in class or outside of class, including writing stages that contribute to longer writing assignments; argumentative, narrative or researched essays; presentations or projects; and a quarterly classwork grade (worth 50 points).
+Students and parents should remember that a failing grade on a major assessment (a 100-point essay or exam) can dramatically affect a quarterly average, often resulting in failure.
 Since each grade is calculated by adding up the total points the student earns and dividing it by the total points possible, each grade is important, but 100-point assessments are especially important.

 Class Participation: Class participation will be taken into consideration at grading time and may offer the addition of 1-3 extra credit points per quarter.
 This is sometimes the only extra credit that will be offered over the course of the quarter.
 Contribute to our daily class discussions, and you will be rewarded.